 The top right part of the dialog changes according to the choice made for the hyperlink type.
 A full description of all the choices, and their interactions, is beyond the scope of this chapter.
-Here is a summary of the most common choices used in presentations.
+Here is a summary of the most common choices.